imohitmayank/a_lazy_data_science_guide/python/good_practices.md

 ```

 - Next, we should clearly segregate the parts of the module such as imports, code area, etc using comment lines.
-- Finally, at the bottom we could include some examples on how to run the code.
+- Finally, at the bottom, we could include some examples on how to run the code.
 Including these scripts within `if __name__ == '__main__':` makes sure that they only run when the file is directly executed *(like `python csv_column_operations.py`)*.
 So these pieces of code doesn't run when you say import the module in another script.

 ### Functions structure

-- Functions are the basic block of code which perform a specific task.
-A module consist of several functions.
+- Functions are the basic block of code that performs a specific task.
+A module consists of several functions.
 To inform the user what a particular block of code does, we start the function with a function definition.
 A sample template is provided below,

 ```{code-block}
 """Description